leozxliu/lammps/doc/src/fix_wall_region.rst

 The energy of the wall potential is shifted so that the wall-particle interaction energy is 0.0 at the cutoff distance.

-For a full description of these wall styles, see fix\_style :doc:`wall <fix_wall>`
+For a full description of these wall styles, see fix_style :doc:`wall <fix_wall>`

-**Restart, fix\_modify, output, run start/stop, minimize info:**
+Restart, fix_modify, output, run start/stop, minimize info
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 No information about this fix is written to :doc:`binary restart files <restart>`.

-The :doc:`fix_modify <fix_modify>` *energy* option is supported by this fix to add the energy of interaction between atoms and the wall to the system's potential energy as part of :doc:`thermodynamic output <thermo_style>`.
+The :doc:`fix_modify <fix_modify>` *energy* option is supported by this fix to add the energy of interaction between atoms and the region wall to the global potential energy of the system as part of :doc:`thermodynamic output <thermo_style>`.
+The default setting for this fix is :doc:`fix_modify energy no <fix_modify>`.

-The :doc:`fix_modify <fix_modify>` *virial* option is supported by this fix to add the contribution due to the interaction between atoms and each wall to the system's virial as part of :doc:`thermodynamic output <thermo_style>`.
-The default is *virial no*
+The :doc:`fix_modify <fix_modify>` *virial* option is supported by this fix to add the contribution due to the interaction between atoms and the region wall to both the global pressure and per-atom stress of the system via the :doc:`compute pressure <compute_pressure>` and :doc:`compute stress/atom <compute_stress_atom>` commands.
+The former can be accessed by :doc:`thermodynamic output <thermo_style>`.
+The default setting for this fix is :doc:`fix_modify virial no
+<fix_modify>`.

 The :doc:`fix_modify <fix_modify>` *respa* option is supported by this fix.
 This allows to set at which level of the :doc:`r-RESPA <run_style>` integrator the fix is adding its forces.
 Default is the outermost level.

-This fix computes a global scalar energy and a global 3-length vector of forces, which can be accessed by various :doc:`output commands <Howto_output>`.
-The scalar energy is the sum of energy interactions for all particles interacting with the wall represented by the region surface.
+This fix computes a global scalar energy and a global 3-length vector of forces, which can be accessed by various :doc:`output commands
+<Howto_output>`.
+The scalar energy is the sum of energy interactions
+for all particles interacting with the wall represented by the region surface.
 The 3 vector quantities are the x,y,z components of the total force acting on the wall due to the particles.
 The scalar and vector values calculated by this fix are "extensive".

 No parameter of this fix can be used with the *start/stop* keywords of the :doc:`run <run>` command.